 Those concerned with their cholesterol levels may consider trying our 'For your cholesterol' product.
-A combination of live cultures and Omega 3 developed for the maintenance of normal cholesterol levels.
+It contains live cultures, and Omega 3 for the maintenance of normal cholesterol levels.

 Doireann Maddock of the British Heart Foundation commented on the research, "This study suggests that even slightly high cholesterol levels in otherwise healthy adults between the ages of 35 and 55 can have a long-term impact on heart health."

 "It's never too early to start thinking about your heart health.
 By eating a healthy diet and keeping physically active you can help improve your cholesterol level."